-Initially, a high concentration of ammonia and an increase in soil pH following application reduces microbial biomass carbon and protozoa by about half, while ammonia and nitrate bacteria are unchanged5.
-Five weeks later, microbial biomass and protozoa numbers recover, with a minimal impact in the long-term5.
+Initially, a high concentration of ammonia and an increase in soil pH following application reduces microbial biomass carbon and protozoa by about half, while ammonia and nitrate bacteria are unchanged13.
+Five weeks later, microbial biomass and protozoa numbers recover, with a minimal impact in the long-term13.

-When compared to urea application, anhydrous ammonia increases the microbial diversity for both bacteria and fungi in the soil.
-The microbial diversity in the soil is critical to the maintenance of the soil's health and quality as a wide range of organisms are involved in important soil functions - important processes such as soil structure formation, decomposition of organic matter, toxin removal and cycling of carbon, nitrogen, phosphorus and sulphur, as well as playing a role in suppressing soil-borne plant diseases and promoting plant growth32.
+In one study, anhydrous ammonia compared to urea application, increased the microbial diversity for both bacteria and fungi in the soil.
+The microbial diversity in the soil is critical to the maintenance of the soil's health and quality as a wide range of organisms are involved in important soil functions - important processes such as soil structure formation, decomposition of organic matter, toxin removal and cycling of carbon, nitrogen, phosphorus and sulphur, as well as playing a role in suppressing soil-borne plant diseases and promoting plant growth.